-Parent Meetings are held regularly during the year and provide information on the academic program - its contents, goals, and objectives.
+A variety of parent meetings are held regularly during the year and provide information on the academic program- its contents, goals, and objectives.

 Kindergarten to Grade 4 (Levels A to F): Communication between school and home is often necessary at this level.
 The following procedures should be used to facilitate rapid and appropriate communication: